selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 If I had to explain a decision to someone unfamiliar with the concept, this is what I would say:

-> You have to do something, and there a few options you could pick to do it and you need to pick just one of them.
+> You have to do something, and there a few options you could pick from to do it and you need to pick just one of them.

 It is not easy to come up with a good description of a concept.
 Before you read on, it would be fun to try and come up with a better explanation for a decision yourself.